 - The Monitoring Agent records the web browsing activity.
 It generates basic system events such as VisitStarted, PageEntered, and additional custom business events, such as 'add-to-shopping cart'.
 These events are sent to the Web Engagement Server for further processing.
 For further information about events, see Event Workflow.
 For details about implementing monitoring, see Monitoring. - The Notification Agent allows a web server to push data to a browser, without the browser explicitly requesting it, providing an asynchronous messaging channel between server and browser.
 It is used for presenting the engagement invite.
-For details about implementing notification, see Notification. - The Engagement Agent provides the engagement mechanism, chat communication and web callback initialization.
+For details about implementing notification, see Notification. - The Engagement Agent provides the engagement mechanism and chat communication.
 For details about implementing engagement, see Engagement.